Classification of Computers According to Size

 The price of mainframe computers, especially from IBM, start at $75,000 and can go up to $1 million.

-Minicomputers are general purpose devices without the monumental expenses associated with a larger systems.
+Minicomputers are general purpose devices without the monumental expenses associated with a larger system.
 Their processing power is below that of mainframe systems but above the capabilities of personal computers.

 They became popular for control related functions as opposed to computing prowess.
 Over the years, their usage was limited to dedicated control assignments in mid-range organizations.

-Minicomputers are intended for a number of activities that include:
+Minicomputers were intended for a number of activities listed below:

 - Switchboard control.

-- Dedicated applications for graphic and computer design.
+- Dedicated applications for graphics and computer design.

-- Time-sharing, allowing multiple users to interact concurrently on a single system.
+- Time-sharing, to allow multiple users to interact concurrently on a single system.

 - Control and monitoring of manufacturing activities.